-- If you made an offer in your initial message, deliver on what you offered. - Otherwise, do you have a relevant educational resource you can pass along right away? - Or simply offer to help if they ever need it.
+- If you made an offer in your initial message, deliver what you promised. - Do you have a relevant educational resource you can pass along right away? - Simply offer to help if they ever need it.

 Don't assume that someone who accepted your connection is interested in buying from you, and immediately start selling.
 Check in with them to see if they have one of the problems you can solve and if this is a good time for a conversation.
-If not, focus on providing value - be gently persistent but leave them in control of the relationship.
+If not, focus on providing value - be gently persistent, but leave them in control of the relationship.